-- (1) where the applicant volunteers them as part of their operating schedule; or - (2) on receipt of relevant representations from potentially affected parties or responsible authorities, which the licensing authority accepts as being relevant.
+- (1) where the applicant volunteers them as part of their operating schedule; or - (2) on receipt of relevant representations from potentially affected parties, or from responsible authorities .

 We have produced a separate document containing pools of model conditions for premises licences and club premises certificates.
 Applicants are under no compulsion to use these when preparing their operating schedules, but doing so may reduce the likelihood of representations being made about the application.
-Should relevant representations be received, we will (unless policies LP2 or LP4 are involved) use those pools of conditions to address the concerns raised before we consider whether to refuse an application.
+Should relevant representations be received, we will (unless policy LP2 is involved) use those pools of conditions to address the concerns raised before we consider whether to refuse an application.